petermr/CEVOpen/induction_test/introduction.md

 - Clone the Repo
      * You can do this using cmd, or GitHub’s front end
 - Following are your tasks:
-  - How many current branches does it have?
+  - How many current branches does the Repo have?
 When was the last merge?
   - How many open issues are there?
 (It is always a good practice to also read closed issues, that might answer any problems you encounter while doing the induction)
+  - After downloading pyami, use “pyami –-help” (This will display commands used by software to users.)
+  - Read the commands and their description and briefly describe in layman’s language what each command does.
+  - Find the config.ini file in the pyami folder, and make sure to update its settings to the latest version as in the GitHub documentation
   - Can you run the unit tests?
 There are two methods (choose whichever works for you)
  -    Method 1.
 Use PyCharm (or other IDE):
       * Here you should right-click on the `test` directory and run the Unit tests